-Every January in Filzmoos a multitude of brightly coloured hot-air balloons lift gently into the skies against a snowy backdrop of majestic mountains.
-2016 saw the 37th International Dopgas Balloon Trophy take place and I was in town with Inghams to check out the high-flying fun.
-We walked the ten minutes from our hotel, The Alpenkrone, as the sun struggled to break through the misty alpine morning to Hammerweise, the field where the race starts and the balloons take off.
+Every January in Filzmoos, Austria a multitude of brightly coloured hot-air balloons lift gently into the skies against a snowy backdrop of majestic mountains.
+The International Dopgas Balloon Trophy takes place every January and I was in town with Inghams to check out the high-flying fun.
+We walked the ten minutes from our accommodation, Hotel Alpenkrone Filzmoos, as the sun struggled to break through the misty alpine morning.
+The race starts in Hammerweise the field where the balloons take off.
+The 2018 Dopgas Balloon Festival takes place from 13-20 January.

 Filzmoos – The Balloon Village